 Unfortunately, not all graduate students receive training in giving presentations or writing technical documents (which are different from English essays).
 These are skills that can be learned!
 Don’t worry if giving presentations and writing papers are not something that comes naturally to you.
 I was not very comfortable giving oral presentations when I started graduate school, so I made a concerted effort to learn how to do so, by taking classes, reading about the subject, and practicing.
 It’s not easy, but it’s well worth the investment.
 If you need practice, try giving informal talks at research luncheons, joining Toastmasters, and studying good speakers to see what they do.

-Covering everything about this subject would fill a guide by itself, and would probably be better done through a videotape than a written document.
+Covering everything about this subject would fill a guide by itself, and would probably be better explained in a video rather than a written document.
 But here are a few basic points:

 Confidence is the key to giving a good presentation.
 And the way to gain confidence is to give good presentations.
 When you’re just starting out, this is a Catch-22.
 However, once you become good enough, this turns into a positive feedback cycle that can make giving talks a pleasure.